-The company operates in the private health insurance industry and is subject to prudential capital regulations determined in accordance with the recently revised solvency and capital adequacy standards which are set out in the Private Health Insurance (Health Benefit Fund Administration) Rules 2013 ("the rules") administered by the Private Health Insurance Administration Council (PHIAC).
+The company operates in the private health insurance industry and is subject to prudential capital regulations determined in accordance with the recently revised solvency and capital adequacy standards which are set out in the Private Health Insurance (Health Benefit Fund Administration) Rules 2013 ("the rules").
+From 1 July 2015, the administration of these rules transferred from the Private Health Insurance Administration Council (PHIAC) to the Australian Prudential Regulation Authority (APRA).

-The revised Capital Adequacy Standard, which became effective 31 March 2014, requires amongst other things that the company holds sufficient assets in its health benefits fund to provide adequate capital for the conduct of the health benefits fund in accordance with the Private Health Insurance Act and in the interests of policyholders of the fund.
+The Capital Adequacy Standard requires amongst other things that the company holds sufficient assets in its health benefits fund to provide adequate capital for the conduct of the health benefits fund in accordance with the Private Health Insurance Act and in the interests of policyholders of the fund.
 The company's compliance with the capital adequacy standard is an indication of its future financial strength, on a going concern basis.

 Each private health insurer must have, and comply with, a written, board endorsed, capital management policy, which as a key component must include a capital management plan.
 The company's capital management plan must contain:

-- i.
-A description of the board's risk appetite as it relates to capital needs and the process used to determine that appetite; - ii.
-Target capital levels which have regard to access to internal and external capital and the impact on premiums of holding more or less capital than the amount determined; - iii.
-Details of how the capital target is calculated; and - iv.
-Clearly defined capital trigger points and corrective actions for each of the trigger points which specifies the actions and timeframes for those actions that the company may utilise to return capital to the target levels.
+- (i) A description of the board's risk appetite as it relates to capital needs and the process used to determine that appetite; - (ii) Target capital levels which have regard to access to internal and external capital and the impact on premiums of holding more or less capital than the amount determined; - (iii) Details of how the capital target is calculated; and - (iv) Clearly defined capital trigger points and corrective actions for each of the trigger points which specifies the actions and timeframes for those actions that the company may utilise to return capital to the target levels.